Best Wireless Earbuds for Android in 2026: Fast Pair + LDAC

 As an Amazon Associate fone.tips earns from qualifying purchases.
 Prices and availability on Amazon are accurate as of the date above and subject to change.

 There’s no ANC on the A-Series, which is the trade for the sub-$100 price.
-In our testing on a Pixel 8a, voice quality on Google Meet calls was clearer than any other budget pair we’ve checked this year.
-The beamforming mic array is the reason.
+Voice quality on Google Meet calls is the budget strength here, thanks to the beamforming mic array.
 For commuters who’d rather have Google integration than noise cancellation, the A-Series is hard to beat.

 #Best Value Wireless Earbuds for Android: Anker Soundcore Liberty 4 NC

-For an Android owner who wants LDAC streaming and adaptive ANC without spending $250, the Anker Soundcore Liberty 4 NC are the right pick under $100.
-We recommend them in best Bluetooth headphones under 100 too.
+For LDAC and adaptive ANC under $100, choose the Anker Soundcore Liberty 4 NC; they’re also in best Bluetooth headphones under 100.

 Last updated on May 27, 2026